samrajuadapt/mobile-ticket/README.md

 ### `API backend`
 This feature requires a backend which is located in `node` folder.
 When you run the application in `development` environment you should run the api additionally using `npm run start:dev` command.
 To build this in `development` environment you can use `npm run build` command.

+## Create ticket token
+This feature can be enabled by `create_tikcet_token` parameter in the `config.json` and it will be secured the application from replay attacks.
+When the feature is enabled, it will be generated a unique token for each ticket.
+Before enable this feature make sure you have configured the `Database` as in the document.

 ## Cookie consent
 Mobile Ticket can be configured to add an interactive cookie permission popup to get the consent of the user before using any cookies.
 This can be enabled by `cookie_consent` attribute in the `config.json`.
 If it is `enabled`, then the user will be able to see a popup when landing the mobile ticket application.
 Cookie consent text has been stored in `cookie-LANG.html` which is stored in `locale/cookie-consent-files` directory.
 Browsers will pick the relevant message depending on the browser language.
 If `cookie_consent` is enabled, then cookies will be used only for google analytics after accepting the consent.